A Star Surgeon Reflects on his Rutgers Past

 They told Alfieris he should become a heart surgeon and called his advisor at Georgetown.

-His presentation made a deep impression on students, many of whom want to be physicians.
+He makes a deep impression on students, many of whom want to be physicians.

 “It inspired me to keep going through this process—and medical school is a long process,” says Christie Chang, SAS’ 17, who double majored in genetics and computer science.

-Fady Soliman, a junior, sgreed.
+Fady Soliman, a junior, agreed.

 “I personally related to what he was saying, especially about coming from immigrant families,” says Soliman.
 “I moved here two years ago from Dubai, and my parents are Egyptian.
 I’m still figuring out my plans and it was just so inspiring to hear Dr. Alfieris talk about his life in such a down-to-earth way.”